dtrammer/AxisActionEventLib/README.md

 <h3>Comments :</h3>

 - ActionService and EventService inherit abstract base class SOAPRequest.
-It uses one method sendRequestAsync(string IP, string User , string Password, string Action) to send a http request and returns a serviceResponse object which is a base object wrapping the http request response state and XML content.
-All the other more specific responses objects inherit from serviceResponse
+It uses one method sendRequestAsync(...) to send a http request and returns a serviceResponse object which is a base object wrapping the http request response state and XML content.
+All the other more specific Responses objects inherit from serviceResponse

-- serviceResponse :
+ServiceResponse members:
-    bool IsSuccess; //True if HTTP response 200 OK HttpStatusCode HttpStatusCode; //HTTP Response status code
+</br>bool IsSuccess; //True if HTTP response 200 OK
+</br>HttpStatusCode HttpStatusCode; //HTTP Response status code
-    XElement SOAPContent; //An Linq XElement object containing the HTTP response XML content string Content; //Scalar values are returned here
+</br>XElement SOAPContent; //An Linq XElement object containing the HTTP response XML content
+</br>string Content; //Scalar values are returned here

+- Exceptions are processed caught and if happen the serviceResponse .isSuccess property will be false and the Content property will contain the exception message